vmware-archive/clarity/DESIGN_CONTRIBUTION.md

 ### Getting Started

-Try answering the following questions to get started on researching and documenting the findings for conseration:
+Try answering the following questions to get started on researching and documenting the findings for consideration:

 * What problems does this component solve?
 * How will users interact with it?